rschristopher/rschristopher.github.io/src/custody/protocols/index.md

 If you're going to self custody your Bitcoin
- (because it's yours and you should) then it is  *highly recommended* to adopt a step-by-step protocol for managing your Bitcoin.
+ (because it's yours and you should) then it is  *highly recommended* to adopt a protocol for managing your Bitcoin.
+That is, step-by-step instructions that you print;
+ instructions that can be followed by you and your loved ones.
 This can be as simple as using a [coldcard](https://coldcard.com/) or